 Is Zara Beauty vegan?

-Now, on to the question you want answered.
+Now, on to the question you want to be answered.
 You’ll be happy to know that Zara Beauty is indeed vegan.
 The products are also said to be ‘clean’.

 Is Zara Beauty cruelty-free?